Hyphaeic/HPL/README.md

 A deployable legal trojan horse for small teams, indie devs, open hardware projects, researchers and others.

-infractions cannot resolve for material benefit, only specific injunctionary measures & legal fees to uncover these shadowy machines.buried in Section 4.
+Infractions cannot resolve for material benefit, only specific injunctionary measures & legal fees to uncover these shadowy machines.

 The license looks familiar.
 Compliance teams pattern-match it to Apache, see "permissive," and move on.
 Developers copy-paste it into large codebases without reading carefully.
 By the time anyone notices Section 4, the code is already integrated.